Literature of Cape Verde

 The Literature of Cape Verde is among the most important in West Africa.
 It is the second richest in West Africa after Mali and modern-day Mauritania.
 It is also the richest in the Lusophone portion of Africa.
-Most works are written in Portuguese, but there are also works in Capeveredean Creole, French, and notably English.
+Most works are written in Portuguese, but there are also works in Capeverdean Creole, French, and notably English.

 Capeverdean literature has long been known worldwide through the writing of poet Eugénio Tavares.
 Also Manuel Lopes, Baltasar Lopes da Silva, better known as Osvaldo Alcantarâ and Jorge Barbosa.
 The three would later found a review Claridade in 1936 related to the Cape Verdean independence.